hawaiifw/hawaii-framework/CONTRIBUTING.md

 opinionated guidelines.

 ### Check your parameters

-When a particular method or constructor accepts parameters and there are expectations around these parameters such as not being null, we explicitly test these parameters using the [Objects](https://docs.oracle.com/javase/7/docs/api/java/util/Objects.html) class introduced by Jdk1.7.
+When a particular method or constructor accepts parameters and there are expectations around these parameters such as not being null, we explicitly test these parameters using the [Objects](https://docs.oracle.com/javase/7/docs/api/java/util/Objects.html) class introduced by JDK 7.

-For example use Objects.requireNonNull methods to assure a value can't be null and we get notified when it does.
+For example use `Objects.requireNonNull` methods to assure a value cannot be null and we get notified when it does.
-(use requireNonNull instead of notNull. requireNonNull throws an Exception, notNull is a boolean.)
+Use `requireNonNull` instead of `notNull` as arequireNonNulla throws an `Exception` and `notNull` returns just a boolean.
 Make sure you add a valuable message.
-Note that the Javadoc explicitly states that the value can't be null.
+Note that the Javadoc explicitly states that the value must not be null.

 ```java
 /**
   * Sets a fixed clock to be used.